 Tags: ,

-John on June 13th, 2010
+admin on June 13th, 2010

 Many countries have search engines directed at servicing their native community of users.
 For example, in China, there is Baidu and in Russia you have Yandex.
 Regional search engines such as these provide advantages in that results are in the local language and competition for top spots in results pages is greatly reduced.
 Like China and Russia, Germany also has its share of regional search engines.
 In fact, there are a number of them targeted towards the country’s user community.
 Here, are a few of the more popular ones.